microtrain/bootcamp/05-HTML/03-ContactForm.md

 </div>
 ```

-[</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/ea4f408a5612ab4e17d488d1ff54efae603c28af) Collect the email of the person contacting you.
-We use E/email as the label content, for and id values but we will change the name to _replyTo this will allow us to access Formsprees relpyTo feature of setting the replyTo address to the user supplied value.
+[</> code](https://github.com/microtrain/microtrain.github.io/commit/57c689d5cd557bc20b4419b9fb532a1cafbe27dc) Collect the email of the person contacting you.
+We use E/email as the label content, for and id values but we will change the name to _replyTo this will allow us to access Formspree's relpyTo feature of setting the replyTo address to the user supplied value.

 ```html
 <div>